NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/HPSS.rst

 HPSS the Portfolio Manager should submit a help request with the following information:

+-  Project name
+-  associated users
--  Project name, associated users, maximum time retention pool
+-  maximum time retention pool

 To remove a project from the HPSS the PfM should submit a help request with the project name and data disposition